Troubleshooting Buick Check Engine Light

-The instructions work in 1996 and newer vehicles such as Buick Enclave, Lesabre, Lacrosse, Verano, Regal, Lucerne, Rendezvous, Park Avenue, Allure and Encore.
+The instructions work in 1996 and newer vehicles such as Buick Enclave, Lesabre, Lacrosse, Verano, Regal, Lucerne, Rendezvous, Park Avenue, Allure, and Encore.

-Buick Check Engine Light Flashing
+What does it mean when Buick Check Engine Light Flashing On and Off?

 It is not recommended to drive the vehicle if the check engine light is flashing.

 Common problems that can cause Buick check engine light to flash on and off include old spark plugs, bad ignition coil, bad mass air flow sensor, or clogged catalytic converter.

 Buick check engine light or service engine soon light may come on for many reasons.

 The first step is to check the gas cap and tighten it.
 The check engine light may require a couple of days to reset on its own.
 An OBD-II scanner can be used if you would like to reset it as soon as you tighten the gas cap.

 If the gas cap is not loose or damaged, the next step is to read the fault codes with an OBD-II scanner.

 You can either take your car to the workshop for a full diagnosis or get your own scan tool.
 These devices come in all shapes, sizes, and prices to choose from.

 Published on: Thursday, July 18, 2019.